lucasconstantino/SassySkeleton/README.md

-# Compass Boilerplate
+# SassySkeleton
-**A bootstrap for better structured styles based on sass/compass.**
+**A boilerplate for better structured styles based on sass/compass.**

 This project is a structure suggestion for scalable stylesheets.